2.5.2. Run Remotely on DesignSafe

 ../../../../../_images/DS_results.png

-This method submits the job using Tapis CLI directly.
-If using Windows, this is executed in the Ubuntu subsystem.
+This method involves submitting the job using the Tapis CLI directly.
+If using Windows, execute this in the Ubuntu subsystem.
 Please refer to Chapter 9 of the Tapis How-To Guide for more details.

-1. First, ensure that Tapis CLI is installed on your computer.
-Open a Ubuntu window and install Tapis CLI using pip:
+1. First, ensure that the Tapis CLI is installed on your computer.
+Open an Ubuntu window and install the Tapis CLI using pip:

 pip install tapis-cli